Q. What is 2dSearch?

 Q. What is the connection with Bing and Google?

 A. 2dSearch offers a new way to search databases, but is not a database in itself.
-We have chosen initially to integrate with Bing as it provides good support for Boolean queries and broad coverage of the web.
+We chose initially to integrate with Bing as it provides good support for Boolean queries and broad coverage of the web.
+We have integrated with Google to demonstrate scalability to other platforms and support for translation of search strategies.

-Q. Is Bing the only search engine I can use?
+Q. Are Bing and Google the only search engines I can use?

 A. At the moment, yes.
 But in due course we will be rolling out other database integrations, and 2dSearch can be customised to search proprietary databases (for further details please contact us).